ziolai/nederlanse-vlam-vereniging/README.md

 Please note that in case that the funds will be cleared through our credit card clearing company and our bank accounts are used, there will be a cost for credit card/bank charges equivalent to 2.5%, (this cost would be incurred with any payment method you would choose and in most cases it is substantially higher).

+<b> Combura.nl</b>: Contact Pyrrhos to further arrange website.

-### Section 3.2: First Call For Papers
+### Section 3.2: Finalize First Call For Papers

 1. Finalize dates;
 2. Finalize registration fee;
 3. Finalize distribution list;
 4. Send final version to Domenico of PDF document;

+### Section 3.3: Spread First Call For Papers

+1. Send First Call to Distribution List

+### Section 3.4: Document Expenses

+1. Create spreadsheet for all expenses given registration fee;

+### Section 3.5: Cure Mailing List

+1. Extend mailing list

 ### Contact List